-The National Point of Reference for Open Access is the Ministry of Education and Science of the Republic of Lithuania.
+The National Point of Reference for Open Access is the Ministry of Education, Science and Sport of the Republic of Lithuania.

 The Research Council of Lithuania has a mandate of coordinating OA activities in Lithuania.